WHAT IF I WANT TO CHANGE SOMETHING?

 > Construction Package

-Intended to use for permitting, pricing, and construction of the entire project (18”x24” Sheet Size).
+Intended to use for permitting, pricing, and construction of the entire project (sheet size: 18”x24” or 24”x36” depending on the design).
 The drawings and specifications are detailed and commensurate with the level of service you would expect to receive from a high end architectural design studio.
 There’s a huge amount of value included with this package.
 (See my ‘unboxing’ video where I walk you through the drawing package you’ll receive).

 Does it include structural drawings?